 Start Fresh & Create New Connection

 You would click the “Start Fresh & Create New Connection” button when you’re creating a new and separate site.
-The most common use case for this action would be if you’re creating a copy of site A to be used as a starting point for site B.
+The most common instance for this would be to create a copy of site A that will be used as a starting point for site B.